This DC Nonprofit Is Providing Furloughed Government Workers With Feminine Products | Washingtonian (DC)

-When Dana Marlow put out a call via Instagram on January 10 to help give feminine products to furloughed workers, she expected a handful of responses.
+When Dana Marlowe put out a call via Instagram on January 10 to help give feminine products to furloughed workers, she expected a handful of responses.
 Providing relief packages of hygienic products—like pads and tampons, along with bras—is what her DC-based nonprofit, I Support the Girls, does every day.
 A couple of extra requests during the shutdown seemed like an easy lift.
-“Today’s the day furloughed federal employees/contractors will experience their first missed paycheck,” the graphic, which Marlow threw together on Canva, read.
+“Today’s the day furloughed federal employees/contractors will experience their first missed paycheck,” the graphic, which Marlowe threw together on Canva, read.
 “If that’s you, and you need menstrual hygiene products, please email us.”

 View this post on Instagram